+For all pregnancy outcomes, you must enter the year of birth (or year the pregnancy ended), even if it is respondent's best estimate.
 If the respondent cannot recall the year when the pregnancy outcome occurred, you need to probe carefully.
 See if the respondent knows a firm birth date for any other child in the household and relate it to that.

-Example: If she knows the second child was born in 2004 and the first child was just a year old at that time, enter '2003'.
+Example: If she knows the second child was born in 2004 and the first child was just a year old at that time, enter '2003'as the year of birth of the first child.